sakiib/chat-server/README.md

 # send messages to all the users
 # all the connected users will receive this message
 $ sendMessage hello world!

+# send message to users providing their IDs along with message
+# IDs must be enclosed by []
+$ sendToUsers hello world [21, 51]

 ```